jjgrainger/PostTypes/README.md

 $books->register();
 ```

-See Composers [basic usage](https://getcomposer.org/doc/01-basic-usage.md#autoloading) guide for details on working Composer and autoloading.
+See Composer's [basic usage](https://getcomposer.org/doc/01-basic-usage.md#autoloading) guide for details on working with Composer and autoloading.

 ## Basic Usage